OlanrewajuHammed/LITA_Class_Documentation/README.md

    - Used for data visualization and dashboard creation.

 #### Excel
+---
-Here our facilitator was able to take us through microsoft excel where we were able to navigate data
+Here our facilitator took us through microsoft excel where we navigate the following context
 ##### Content
 - Foundation of Data
 - Introduction into Microsoft Excel